Audi A3 Sportback Review 2023 | Top Gear

 What's the verdict?

-Most buyers will be seduced by the image, the badge, the impression of tech, and the A3 ticks those boxes too, but underneath there’s a fundamentally well-engineered car, even if it’s certainly not as richly appointed inside as it was last time out.
+Most people will be seduced by the image, the badge and the impression of tech, and the A3 ticks those boxes too.
+But underneath this is a fundamentally well thought out car with few stand-out flaws.
+We like.

 The Rivals